 One Young World (OYW) Ambassadors representing every region are driving action on sexual violence through innovation, activism and advocacy, and as a result, are improving the lives of countless individuals.

-In the midst of the international #16DaysofAcvitism Campaign, OYW shines a spotlight on ten One Young World Ambassadors working to eradicate gender-based violence - for good.
+To celebrate International Women's Day 2020, OYW shines a spotlight on ten One Young World Ambassadors working to eradicate gender-based violence - for good.

 Nobel Peace Prize Nominee, Author of the Sexual Assault Survivors’ Bill of Rights